-This creativity mission has been going on for six years now, and we're very thankful to all the designers who have contributed and are still diligently contributing each month.
-This post features free desktop wallpapers created by artists across the globe for April 2013.
+This creativity mission has been going on for six years now, and we are very thankful to all designers who have contributed and are still diligently contributing each month.
+This post features free desktop wallpapers created by artists across the globe for September 2014.
 Both versions with a calendar and without a calendar can be downloaded for free.
-It’s time to freshen up your desktop wallpaper!
+It’s time to freshen up your wallpaper!

 To badge or not to badge?
 That is the question.
 Because badges — and a lot of stuff designed for conferences — often look the same.
 But if you have a little, different conference, you need different kinds of things.
 Badges included.